Communist Party of Greece: Foreign policy

 The KKE is also critical of the Ukrainian government and boycotted Volodymyr Zelenskyy’s address to the Greek parliament, stating that he "represents a reactionary government backed by the US-NATO-EU camp and like Russia is responsible for the drama of the Ukrainian people" and that he has supported neo-Nazi groups and persecuted Ukrainian communists.
-The party stresses that it does not support Ukraine, and takes an ambivalent stance by arguing that Western imperialism is the main culprit for the war.
-Greek political scientist Dimitri A. Sotiropoulos wrote that the KKE takes "a quiet, if not ambivalent, pro-Russian stance".
+The party stresses that it does not support Ukraine and that "inter-imperialist antagonisms constitute the basis for wars", that both sides are equally responsible for the war.
+It believes it's a war between the interests of the Euro-Atlanticists and Russia, using Ukraine as a battlefield at the expense of the Ukrainian and Russian peoples, "who had been living and fighting together for seventy years [in the framework of the USSR]".
+Thus, it is opposed to the Ukrainian government, which sides with NATO.
+Moreover, it has stated that "true solidarity with the people of Ukraine means struggling against any country's involvement in the war".

+The position of the KKE has faced backlash from supporters of Ukraine and Russia alike; Greek political scientist Dimitri A. Sotiropoulos wrote that the KKE takes "a quiet, if not ambivalent, pro-Russian stance", while it has also been accused of "serving the interests of NATO" by condemning Russia, primarily by forces of the pro-Russia "World Anti-Imperialist Platform" (WAP).
+Many parties that participate in WAP, used to be in the European Communist Initiative (ECI) together with the KKE, which was dissolved because of the disagreements regarding the Russian invasion.

 Along with the Portuguese Communist Party, the KKE has a perfect record on voting against resolutions that target Russia in the European Parliament.
 It also voted against the European Union–Ukraine Association Agreement, along with a few other Greek parties such as Independent Greeks and the Golden Dawn.

 The party supported independent Cyprus, speaking for "a Cyprus united, independent, with one single sovereignty, one citizenship and international personality, without foreign bases and troops, without foreign guarantors and protectors."
-It rejects a compromise between Greek-Cypriots and Turkish-Cypriots as "an imperialist plot".
+It rejects compromises like Annan plan between Greek-Cypriots and Turkish-Cypriots as "an imperialist plot".

+KKE supports Cuba.
 In October 2023, KKE officially supported Palestine and condemned Israel in the Gaza war.